Sir Gregory Winter, winner of the 2018 Nobel Prize for Chemistry

 Ludwig Wittgenstein, fascinating and misunderstood thinker, is chosen by Raymond Tallis.

 Lord Broers explores the origins and impact of nanotechnology.

 Paul Broks looks at the philosopher Ludwig Wittgenstein and the problem of 'other minds'.

 Isaac Newton's mathematical brilliance put the laws of physics on a firm foundation.

-The author talks about his loathing for Oxford University and admiration of Mrs Thatcher.
+Professor Norman Stone on loathing Oxford University and admiration of Thatcher.

 Sunil Khilnani tells the story of the gifted mathematician Srinivasa Ramanujan.